-Glad you asked that surprising question, because in an un-related news I want to talk about 5 steps you can take to generate more traffic for your website.
+Glad you asked that surprising question because in un-related news I want to talk about 5 steps you can take to generate more traffic for your website.

 However, as of late, I have come to see the benefits of driving paid targeted web traffic to your site.
 To me though, I do not want to send that traffic to my blog.
 I want to send it to my squeeze and sales pages.
 That way, people can sign up for my lists and buy my products quicker and more easily than ever.
 More on the list building in a little bit.
 It also means I can help them return to my various sites and blogs more often, which makes building targeted web traffic easier.

 The point is that there are some paid traffic models that are just superb for driving traffic.
 I am still doing a few tests, so I do not want to let the cat out of the bag yet.
 However, this is something that I will do a full blog post in the next few weeks.